capslocky/WcfSoapLogger/src/Library/WcfSoapLogger/NuGet/readme.txt

 ============================================================================

-Two elements have been automatically added under <system.serviceModel> of your config file:
+Two elements have been automatically added under <system.serviceModel> of your config file.
+Both will be automatially removed on package uninstallation.

 <bindings>
 	<customBinding>